alf45tar/PedalinoMini/README.md

 Interface|Description
 :--------|:----------
-USB MIDI| Plug&play USB MIDI interface.
+USB MIDI|Plug&play USB MIDI interface.
 Requires additional hardware (see schematic).
-Legacy MIDI| Legacy serial MIDI interface with 5 pins DIN connectors.
+Legacy MIDI|Legacy serial MIDI interface with 5 pins DIN connectors.
 Requires additional hardware (see schematic).
-RTP-MIDI| RTP-MIDI also know as AppleMIDI or Network MIDI.
-It is based on UDP protocol and it requires WiFi. ipMIDI| ipMIDI is based on UDP protocol and it requires WiFi.
+RTP-MIDI|RTP-MIDI also know as AppleMIDI or Network MIDI.
+It is based on UDP protocol and it requires WiFi. ipMIDI|ipMIDI is a multicast UDP protocol and it requires WiFi. ipMIDI works only if both end points are connected to the same 2.4 GHz WiFi network.
+Same router is not enough when one end point is connected to a 5 GHz WiFi netowrk or to a different 2.4 GHz WiFI network hosted by the same router.
-BLE MIDI| Requires Bluetooth Low Energy (BLE).
+BLE MIDI|Requires Bluetooth Low Energy (BLE).
-OSC| OSC messages are based on UDP protocol and it requires WiFi.
+OSC|OSC messages are based on UDP protocol and it requires WiFi.

 For each interface there are 4 filtering options: